reduxjs/redux/docs/advanced/UsageWithReactRouter.md

 # Usage with React Router

 So you want to do routing with your Redux app.
 You can use it with [React Router](https://github.com/reactjs/react-router).
 Redux will be the source of truth for your data and React Router will be the source of truth for your URL.
-In most of the cases, **it is fine** to have them separate unless if you need to time travel and rewind actions that triggers the change URL.
+In most of the cases, **it is fine** to have them separate unless you need to time travel and rewind actions that triggers the change URL.

 ## Installing React Router
 `react-router` is available on npm .
 This guides assumes you are using `react-router@^2.7.0`.